-"Come dance with me Nicole" Before I could refuse Gavin pulls me up, spinning me into his arms.
-We sway back and forth to the music blasting from a small boom-box.
+"Come dance with me Nicole."
+Before I could refuse Gavin pulled me up, spinning me into his arms.
+We swayed back and forth to the music blasting from a small boom-box.

 "Sorry about missing prom."
 He chuckled leaning into me.

 "No, it's fine.
 This is fun.
 I'm glad you asked me."
 I leaned my head onto his chest as we slowed down our dancing, ignoring the rhythmic beats in the background.

 "What made you ask me…?"
 I stopped talking as he rubbed his hands on my hips and then slowly crossed his arm behind my back pulling me even closer to him.